 Although you may have felt intensely connected to the person who has disappeared, in many instances, it isn’t the loss of the relationship or even of the person that you are upset about.
 It’s the sudden interruption of your good feelings, the destruction of your hopes and dreams, and a deflated positive feeling about yourself.
 You thought it was going well.
 You were fantasizing about a possible future with this person.
 You thought he or she really liked you.
 And suddenly the rug was pulled out from under your feet.
 The relationship ended with a thud, your daydreams were cruelly cut off, and you were left with ... what?

 The immediate reaction to having a good feeling suddenly and inexplicably disrupted by someone else is to feel shame.
 Add to that natural reaction the feeling of embarrassment at having thought someone was as interested in you as you were in them — or even of just being dumped by someone without warning — and you have one of the reasons that your brain keeps working overtime on this relationship that turns out not to be a relationship.

 Shame is one of the reasons we look for ways to criticize the person who has ghosted us.
-Viewing them as rude, unkind, immature, or untruthful can relieve your worry that you imagined something more in the relationship, maybe something that wasn’t really there.
+Viewing them as rude, unkind, immature, or untruthful can relieve your worry that there was something more in the relationship — maybe something that wasn’t really there.
 Telling yourself that the person was a jerk can help you break the connection and repair your self-esteem.
-So can deciding that that they are afraid of commitment — you didn't misread the signs — and that the relationship was moving forward, but they just weren’t able to handle it.
+So can deciding that they are afraid of commitment — you didn't misread the signs — and that the relationship was moving forward, but they just weren’t able to handle it.

 No matter how you explain it to yourself, though, your psyche is trying to undo the sense of disruption of the good feelings.
 Shame is a reaction to having a circuit in your emotional system broken, and your next task is to repair the circuit so that you can move on with your life.